A startup’s guide: How to navigate business uncertainty

 Level four uncertainty is rare, and tends to devolve to lower levels of uncertainty over time.
 In level four uncertainty, future outcomes cannot be predicted at all — even analysis cannot identify a range of possible outcomes or probability scenarios within that range.

-This level of uncertainty is likely to occur in emerging markets or markets during and after major technological, economic, or social disruptions.
+This level of uncertainty is likely to occur in emerging markets, or in markets during and after major technological, economic, or social disruptions.
 For example, the travel industry could be facing level four uncertainty due to the impact of the pandemic.

-The difference between risk and uncertainty has to do with the level of control and predictability of a given scenario.
-Risk can be measured with probabilities, and thus controlled through risk management and assessment techniques.
-Uncertainty, on the other hand, involves situations with unknown variables and outcomes that can’t be measured, and therefore hard to predict or control.
+The difference between risk and uncertainty concerns the level of control and predictability of a given scenario.
+Risk can be measured using probabilities and thus controlled through risk management and assessment techniques.
+On the other hand, uncertainty involves situations with unknown variables and outcomes that can’t be measured and are, therefore, hard to predict or control.

-For example, risk is when a company moves their data to the cloud, and uncertainty is when a major data breach compromises the data stored in the cloud
+For example, risk is when a company moves its data to the cloud, and uncertainty is when a major data breach compromises the data stored in the cloud

-Businesses have to juggle both risk and uncertainty, but with the right mindset and preparation, risk can be managed, and uncertainty can be a catalyst for new opportunities.
+Businesses must manage risk and uncertainty, but with the right mindset and preparation, risk can be managed, and uncertainty can be a catalyst for new opportunities.

 The uncertainty advantage is a business approach in which business leaders leverage times of uncertainty to launch innovative solutions in order to discover new market opportunities.
 Contrary to typical risk management strategies aimed at minimizing consequences, the uncertainty advantage is a strategy to create new sustainable ways of doing business in an unstable environment.

 According to Frank Knight’s book Risk, Uncertainty and Profit, business uncertainty is necessary for profit — if businesses could predict risks in advance and strategize accordingly, then your competitors could do the same.
-The uncertainty is advantageous in that it allows businesses to identify opportunities in the midst of disruptive times and use it to gain the upper hand on competitors.
+The uncertainty is advantageous in that it allows businesses to identify opportunities in the midst of disruptive times and use them to gain the upper hand over competitors.

-Some of the most well-known businesses began as startups during the Great Recession in the mid-2000s, including Airbnb, Uber, and Groupon.
-Their success demonstrates that it’s possible for startups to achieve incredible growth, even during uncertain times.
+Some of the most well-known businesses began as startups during the Great Recession of the mid-2000s, including Airbnb, Uber, and Groupon.
+Their success demonstrates that startups can achieve incredible growth, even during uncertain times.

 3D-printing company 3DHQ identified new market opportunities during times of uncertainty.
 While the company mainly revolved around 3D-printing figurines, during the personal protective equipment shortage mid-pandemic, the company expanded its operations to produce masks with filters to supply to healthcare workers and hospitals.
 The company also bought more printing equipment to keep up with the ongoing demand.